Click HERE to watch video.

 Wait times for reservation clerks were increased, legroom was decreased, and decent meals and snacks were eliminated.

 Of course, all of these changes are short-sighted.
-Because just when the airlines are figuring you have no choice but to fly with them, is giving us lots of different ways of coping, from lower cost, independent “air taxi” carriers, to additional economy carriers, to Zoom and Microsoft Teams often eliminating our need to travel for business altogether.
+Because just when the airlines are figuring you have no choice but to fly with them, is giving us lots of different ways of coping, from lower cost, independent “air taxi” carriers, to additional economy carriers, to and Teams often eliminating our need to travel for business altogether.

 Once airline travel becomes as genericized as the retail business has become, and you can go anywhere, anytime, with anyone, at almost any price, what reason will customers have to stick with their legacy carrier?
 And why would you care about an airline that stopped caring about you?

 Sure, regulations, geographic monopolies, and other artificial controls will lengthen the current carriers’ domination, but those advantages won’t last forever.
-For historical proof, just look at what’s happened to department stores, the appliance business, fast-food , universities, and hotels.
+For historical proof, just look at what’s happened to department stores, the appliance business, fast-food restaurants, universities, and hotels.
 All of them have faced massive because they forgot that their customers come first and that those same customers have more and more choices about where they want to do business.

 And who they want to do it with.